-Staunton Style Chess Figures.
+Antique Staunton Style Chess Figures.

-A Staunton style chess set in cloth bag.
-The set has wooden chess pieces with wide turned weighted bases for added stability, and the underside of each piece being covered with felt allowing the pieces to slide more easily across the chess board.
+A Staunton style chess set with wooden chess pieces with wide turned weighted bases for added stability, and the underside of each piece being covered with felt allowing the pieces to slide more easily across the chess board.
 The chess set comprises of thirty-two pieces, four Knights featuring the head and neck of a horse.
-Two kings (being the tallest pieces at 3 3⁄4" high) both with a stylised crown topped with a cross whilst the two Queens feature a coronet topped with a tiny ball.
+Two kings (being the tallest pieces at 3 1/8" high) both with a stylised crown topped with a cross whilst the two Queens feature a coronet topped with a tiny ball.
 The four Rooks are towers (castles) with a crenelation top and the four Bishops with mitres.
-The sixteen Pawns are the smallest pieces at 1 7/8" high and are topped by a plain ball.
+The sixteen Pawns are the smallest pieces at 1 11/16" high and are topped by a plain ball.
 All the pieces with a collar except the rooks and knights.
-One Rook on each side stamped "House Of Chess" with a horse head.
-Size shown is for the King and the price shown is for the chess pieces only and not the board.
+Size shown is for the King, the price shown is for the chess pieces only and not the board.